neel0210/MODS/README.md

 ## 2. single take
-To download it do   ```git clone https://github.com/neel021000/MODS.git -b singletake``` and push files as given and make change in ```system_root/system/cameradata/camerafeatures.xml```
+To download it do   ```git clone https://github.com/neel021000/MODS.git -b singletake``` or you can select singletake branch and download zip and then push files as given and make change in ```system_root/system/cameradata/camerafeatures.xml```

 ```